UePG-21/facvae/README.md

 # facvae
-A PyTorch inplementation of FactorVAE refering to ["FactorVAE: A Probabilistic Dynamic Factor Model Based on Variational Autoencoder for Predicting Cross-Sectional Stock Returns"](https://ojs.aaai.org/index.php/AAAI/article/view/20369)
+A PyTorch inplementation of FactorVAE with improvements, refering to ["FactorVAE: A Probabilistic Dynamic Factor Model Based on Variational Autoencoder for Predicting Cross-Sectional Stock Returns"](https://ojs.aaai.org/index.php/AAAI/article/view/20369)

 ## 1. Introduction